William Monroe Trotter: Trotter and Woodrow Wilson

 Trotter continued to protest segregationist policies of the Wilson administration.
 When the country began large-scale recruiting for the military in World War I, Trotter opposed the establishment of segregated officer training facilities.
 Through his influence, recruitment of blacks in the Boston area was lower than expected.
 During World War II, the military integrated the officer corps, and President Harry Truman afterward completed integration of the armed services.

 When the Great War ended, Trotter sought to use the 1919 Paris Peace Conference as a vehicle to raise international awareness of US government policy toward African Americans.
 He viewed the reality of segregation as incompatible with Wilson's war vision to "make the world safe for Democracy."
 Trotter organized a meeting in Washington, DC related to the peace conference; he and ten other African-American delegates were chosen to attend the peace conference.
 The State Department refused to issue passports to those delegates, or to African Americans planning to attend a Pan-African Congress that Du Bois was organizing to be held concurrently with the peace conference in Paris.
 Du Bois and other African Americans were supporting African colonies' desire for independence.

 To get to Europe, Trotter posed as a seaman seeking work in New York, and got a job as a cook on the SS Yarmouth to gain passage to France.
 He arrived in Paris alone and with little more than his cook's clothing, only to find that the principal peace negotiations had already taken place.
-The powers did not include any statement of racial equality.
+The resulting treaty did not include any statement of racial equality.
 Trotter attracted the French press in his accounts of racial mistreatment in the United States, but he could not gain access to any of the official delegations to the peace conference.
 He also missed Du Bois' Pan-African Congress, which was held in February 1919 while he was still seeking passage.

 Trotter returned to the United States in July 1919 to learn of ongoing race riots at major cities across the country.
 Postwar economic and social tensions had erupted, and blacks fought back against white violence in cities such as Chicago and Omaha.
 Trotter quickly supported active resistance to white-on-black violence, writing, "Unless the white American behaves, he will find that in teaching our boys to fight for him he was starting something that he will not be able to stop."
 His writings prompted calls in Congress for the censorship of the Negro press: South Carolina Congressman James F. Byrnes accused Trotter of "doing his utmost to incite riots and bloodshed."
 Massachusetts Senator Henry Cabot Lodge gave Trotter a chance to testify during Senate deliberations on ratification of the Treaty of Versailles, which Lodge opposed on grounds other than Trotter's.
 Lodge's opposition was successful: the Senate never ratified the treaty.